 Preparing for your appointment

-You're likely to start by seeing your primary care doctor, or in the case of severe symptoms, an emergency room doctor.
-You might then be referred to a doctor trained in heart conditions (cardiologist) and possibly a doctor trained in infectious disease.
+You're likely to start by seeing your primary care doctor.
+If you have severe symptoms, you might see an emergency room doctor.
+You'll likely be referred to a doctor trained in heart conditions (cardiologist) and possibly a doctor trained in infectious disease.

 What you can do

 Here's some information to help you get ready for your appointment.
 Write down the following details:

 - Your symptoms, including any that might seem unrelated to the reason for which you scheduled the appointment, and when they began

 - Key personal information, including recent illnesses and their symptoms, recent travel locations, and your and your family's medical history

 - All medications, vitamins or other supplements you take, including doses

 For myocarditis, basic questions to ask your doctor include: